exercism/v3/languages/python/exercises/concept/loops/.docs/instructions.md

 ## 2. Top Marks

 The Headmaster wants to find the group of top students.
-What qualifies student marks as `top marks` fluctuates, and you will need to find the student marks that are greater than than the current threshold.
+What qualifies student marks as `top marks` fluctuates, and you will need to find the student marks that are **greater than or equal to** the current threshold.

 Create the function `above_threshold()` where `student_marks and threshold are the two required parameters: